Tarka 2/180 Sustained Release Tablets

 - blood vessel (circulatory) disease or a stroke

-- liver or kidney problems
+- liver problems

 - regular dialysis, blood filtration or similar procedures